 Don't take me home Please don't take me home I just don't wanna go to work I wanna stay here and drink all your beer Please don't please don't take me home

 The crowd swarm the streets to the logic of fluid dynamics.
-They’re climbing traffic lights and whatever other obstacles cross their drift.
-Atop bins and electrical boxes, young boys wave around Santander bikes and traffic furniture.
+They’re climbing traffic lights and whatever other obstacles come into their sway.
+Atop bins and electrical boxes, young boys and men wave around Santander bikes and traffic furniture.
 A green light from a traffic signal has been torn off.
 Dangling by its cable, it does for an arcade punching machine.

 Following said casualty – now nursing her arm, and tended to by her friend with all the care of the Distracted Boyfriend meme, the drug of belonging the girl in red – you move down the alleyway by the theatre, dodging the estuarine meanderings of piss.